Review 2018 Best

 We are glad you have visited PracticeSuite and hope you stay on our website to learn about the great value we can bring to you.
 However, we know that you have lots of choices and that not every medical billing software option is right for everyone.

-Also, testimonials directly from customer who use the medical billing software options are great ways to get a feel for how the software works.
+Also, testimonials directly from a customer who uses the medical billing software options are great ways to get a feel for how the software works.
 Just like online reviews of any sort, you know that some reviewers will have great things to say about the software and the company.
 Others will have terrible things to say.
 You will have to balance out the reviews against your experience with the company and product to make a decision you feel good about.

 Below is a list of companies who make medical billing software that we respect (listed in Alphabetical order) along with a link to publically available customer reviews.